Who We Are

 Molly Harriss Olson

 Molly Harriss Olson is widely recognised for her leadership on sustainable business and development; a passion that spans more than three decades.
 Molly has convened, led and been a member of numerous boards, business leadership and sustainability initiatives, including The World Economic Forum’s Global Leaders of Tomorrow.
 She served nearly six years on the Board of Fairtrade International and as Chair for the final two.
+In 2020 Molly accepted the Yale School of Environment’s Distinguished Alumna Award.
 In 2014 she won The Australian Financial Review and Westpac 100 Women of Influence Award.
 Molly worked at the White House as the founding Executive Director of the President’s Council on Sustainable Development, appointed by President Clinton in 1993.

 John Buttle Chair